"Landscapes of the Shamans"

 An essay by BL, “An Intimate Geography,” appears in the Summer 2010 issue of Portland magazine.
 In it, BL writes about our capacity for intimacy and how intimacy with a landscape can lead to a deeper awareness of the numinous dimensions of that place.
 He draws on travels to Afghanistan, China, Antarctica, the Canadian High Arctic, Spain, and Australia to make his point, and offers a description of intimacy with his home landscape in the Cascade Mountains of western Oregon.
 The essay was selected for Best Spiritual Writing 2011.

-The very short short story, "The Trail," appears in Orion's January/February 2010 issue.
-Originally written for 350.org, co-founded by Bill McKibben, this piece about the obligations of restraint strictly adheres to a 350 word limit.
-350 parts per million carbon dioxide in our atmosphere is the upper limit beyond which, scientists say, the damage the Earth is sustaining will accelerate.
+This very short short story appears in Orion's January/February 2010 issue.
+Originally written for 350.org, co-founded by Bill McKibben, this piece about restraint is precisely 350 words, 350 parts per million carbon dioxide in our atmosphere being the upper limit beyond which, scientists say, the damage the Earth is sustaining will accelerate.
+(The load of CO2 in the atmosphere first passed 400 ppm in May 2013.)
 Dave Eggers selected "The Trail" for Best American Nonrequired Reading 2010.
 Paul Moxon of Fameorshame press designed, printed, and assembled a limited edition broadside of "The Trail" while he and BL were at the Penland School for Crafts in November 2011.

 "On the Border"